 Cast-iron cookware can last you a long time, but only if you take proper care of it.
 Your cast iron can be extremely versatile in the kitchen and be used for all types of meals.
-If you want to get the most out of your cast iron and also stay safe while using it, you should clean and sanitize it after every use.
-It will save you time, money, and help your meals be safer.
+If you want to get the most out of your cast iron, and stay safe while using it, you should clean and disinfect it after every use.

-So next time you pull out your cast iron to try that meal you found on Pinterest, make sure to clean it following guidelines above so that you can keep cooking delicious and safe meals.
+Next time you pull out your cast iron to try that meal you found on Pinterest, clean it following guidelines above so that you can keep cooking delicious and safe meals.

 - How to clean gold